 Common market manipulation schemes include pump-and-dumps, spoofing, and manipulating the U.S. Dollar International Swaps and Derivatives Association Fix (USD ISDAFIX) benchmark swap rates, LIBOR, Euribor, and other foreign interest rate benchmarks.
 After issuing millions in recent rewards, the CFTC Whistleblower Reward Program appears to be picking up steam.

-CFTC Whistleblower Rewards
+CFTC Whistleblower Rewards and Bounties

 Under the program, the CFTC will issue rewards to whistleblowers who provide original information that leads to CFTC enforcement actions with total civil penalties in excess of $1 million.
 A whistleblower may receive a reward of between 10-30 percent of the total sanctions imposed.
 In April 2016, a whistleblower received a reward of more than $10 million for providing the CFTC with key original information that led to a successful enforcement action.